Qix-/autotest/README.md

 ## FAQ
 Some (not-so-)frequently asked questions and their answers.

+#### Does this work on MacOS?

+No; MacOS uses Mach-O files, not ELF.
+If you want to submit a PR that enumerates Mach-O symbols, feel free to submit a PR!

-#### Will this work on non-UNIX platforms?
+#### Does this work on Windows?

-No - at least not without modification.
-If you want to add a new platform that doesn't support enumerating symbols using `nm`'s method or doesn't allow referencing symbols using `libdl` (`dlsym`, etc.) then you'll need to add a custom test case enumerator (and submit a PR, if you would!).
+No; Windows has an entirely different API for symbol enumeration and requires a .pdb file.
+If you want to submit a PR that handles all of this, we'd be very appreciative.

 #### Can I prefix test cases with `static`?